Laradock is a Docker-based PHP development environment.

 $ cd laradock

-Copy the env-example file as .env.
+Copy env-example to .env.

 $ cp env-example .env